piecepackr/piecepackr/README.rst

 configuration lists
 ~~~~~~~~~~~~~~~~~~~

-One can use `lists to configure <https://trevorldavis.com/piecepackr/configuration-lists.html>`_ the appearance of the game components drawn by ``grid.piece``:
+One can use `lists to configure <https://trevorldavis.com/piecepackr/configuration-lists.html>`_ to quickly adjust the appearance of the game components drawn by ``grid.piece``:

 .. sourcecode:: r